formkiq/docs.formkiq.com/docs/platform/database_schema.md

 ### Document

-The Document Entity consists of attributes that capture essential information about a document attached to a Case / Task / Nigo.
+The Case Management Document entity links a FormKiQ document to a case, task, or NIGO record.
+It provides the relationship between the document and the business object it supports.

 #### Entity Key Schema